orbisgis/lczexplore/docs/articles/joss/paper.md

 ![Grouping of LCZ types into larger categories \label{fig: Grouping of LCZ types into larger categories}](fromBrutToGrouped.png)

-### Import and explore categorical variable (other than LCZ classifications)

-This package focuses on LCZ maps comparison, but more often than not, people working on LCZ maps also describe their area of interest with other categorical indicators.
-The workflow of comparison of LCZ maps can be used for any pair of maps of categorical variables, under certain limitations:
-- there must not be more than 36 levels for the categorical variable to explore
-- the associated geometries must be (multi) polygons or easily converted to them (typically, the package would not be suitable to compare road characterization),
-- the geometries must be topographically valid (this is also true for LCZ).

-The `importQualVar` function allows the import of such variables on (multi-) polygons maps.
-It outputs an sf object that can be fed to the other main functions of the package (`showLCZ`, `compareLCZ`, `groupLCZ`...).

 ### Sensitivity analysis

 The Geoclimate algorithm adds a uniqueness value to the LCZ type it assigns to a spatial unit.